skagedal/blog.skagedal.tech/jekyll/_posts/2023-01-01-writing-a-habit-tracker.md

     ```

     Indeed, I can now see that there were [better instructions](https://adoptium.net/installation/linux/) for how to install Temurin on Debian, following the recommended way from the apt man pages.
 Oh well.
+[^4]: Comment from early 2025: I was listening to [this episode](https://www.youtube.com/watch?v=2AIrLBG_Eb0) of podcast Two's Complement, Matt Godbolt and Ben Rady discuss the concept "Deploy First Development".
+I like it.